mcguffin/the-paste/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Paste Images in WordPress from many applications and upload them to the media library.
+Paste image data and Files into the WordPress media library.

 == Description ==

-Speed up your workflow by pasting files and image data directly into WordPress and upload them to the media library.
+Speed up your workflow by pasting files and image data directly into the WordPress media library.

-Copy files and image data from many desktop applications:
+You can copy files and image data from many desktop applications:

 * macOS Finder
 * Windows Filesystem